joelnitta/japan_ferns_review/data/README.md

 FernGreenList ver.
 1.0.1 (http://www.rdplants.org/gl/).
 Secondary grid code as in 2_grid_cells_all190705.xlsx.
 Herbarium acronyms follow Index Herbariorum (http://sweetgum.nybg.org/science/ih/) with additional acronyms defined in the manuscript.
 Encoding is Unicode (UTF-8).

-ESM3_JpFernKeys1.0.zip: An interactive key file for identification of all the native fern and lycophyte taxa (species, subspecies and varieties) in Japan plus a few common naturalized species for the software Lucid v3.3 (free edition) available at http://www.lucidcentral.com.
-(Not used in analysis, but part of the online supplemental data).

 FernGreenListV1.01.xls: List of Japanese ferns and lycophytes species including scientific name, endemic status, conservation status, and other taxonomic data.